 - i.
 The Executive Committee exists to support the Group Scout Leader in meeting the responsibilities of their appointment. - ii.
-Members of the Executive Committee must act collectively as charity Trustees of the Scout Group, and in the best interests of its members to: ^{SV} - Comply with the Policy, Organisation and Rules of The Scout Association - Protect and maintain any property and equipment owned by and/or used by the Group - Manage the Group finances. - Provide insurance for people, property and equipment. - Provide sufficient resources for Scouting to operate.
+Members of the Group Executive Committee must act collectively as charity Trustees of the Scout Group, and in the best interests of its members to: SV - Comply with the Policy, Organisation and Rules of The Scout Association - Protect and maintain any property and equipment owned by and/or used by the Group - Manage the Group finances. - Provide insurance for people, property and equipment. - Provide sufficient resources for Scouting to operate.
 This includes, but is not limited to, supporting recruitment, other adult support, and fundraising activities. - Promote and support the development of Scouting in the local area. - Manage and implement the Safety Policy locally - Ensure that a positive image of Scouting exists in the local community. - Appoint and manage the operation of any sub-Committees, including appointing a Chair to lead the sub-Committees. - Ensure that Young People are meaningfully involved in decision making at all levels within the Group - The opening, closure and amalgamation of Sections in the Group as necessary

-The Executive Committee must also:
+The Group Executive Committee must also:

-- Appoint Administrators, Advisers, and Co-opted members of the Executive Committee - Approve the Annual Report and Annual Accounts after their examination by an appropriate auditor, independent examiner or scrutineer. - Present the Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting; file a copy with the District Executive Committee; and if a registered charity, to the appropriate charity regulator if the regulator's rules require it.
+- Appoint Administrators, Advisers, and Co-opted members of the Group Executive Committee - Prepare and approve the Trustees' Annual Report and Annual Accounts after the examination of the accounts by an appropriate auditor, independent examiner or scrutineer. - Present the approved Trustees' Annual Report and Annual Accounts to the Group Scout Council at the Annual General Meeting; file a copy with the District Executive Committee; and if a registered charity, to the appropriate charity regulator if the regulator's rules require it.
 (See Rule 13.3) - Maintain confidentiality with regard to appropriate Executive Committee business. - Where staff are employed, act as a responsible employer in accordance with Scouting's values and relevant legislation. - Ensure line management responsibilities for employed staff are clearly established and communicated. - iii.
-The Group Executive Committee consists of: $^{\mbox{\scriptsize SV}}$
+The Group Executive Committee consists of: SV

 - The Group Chair;

 - The Group Secretary;

 - The Group Treasurer;

 - The Group Scout Leader;

-- The Assistant Group Scout Leader;

-- The Explorer Scout Leader (if stated in a Partnership Agreement, and subject to that Explorer Scout Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function); - The Sponsoring Authority or its nominee; - All Section Leaders (i.e. individuals holding a Beaver Scout Leader, Cub Scout Leader or Scout Leader role) subject to that Section Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function.
+- The Deputy Group Scout Leader; - The Explorer Scout Leader (if stated in a Partnership Agreement, and subject to that Explorer Scout Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function); - The Sponsoring Authority or its nominee; - All Section Leaders (i.e. individuals holding a Squirrel Scout Leader, Beaver Scout Leader, Cub Scout Leader or Scout Leader role) subject to that Section Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function.